DevilXD/TwitchDropsMiner/README.md

 **Features:**

 - Stream-less drop mining - save on bandwidth.
+- Game priority and exclusion lists, allowing you to focus on mining what you want, in the order you want, and ignore what you don't want.
 - Sharded websocket connection, allowing for tracking up to `8*50-2=398` channels at the same time.
 - Automatic drop campaigns discovery based on linked accounts (requires you to do [account linking](https://www.twitch.tv/drops/campaigns) yourself though)
-- Stream tags and drop campaign validation, so you don't end up watching a stream that can't earn you the drop.
+- Stream tags and drop campaign validation, to ensure you won't end up mining a stream that can't earn you the drop.
-- Channel stream switching, when the one you were currently watching goes offline.
+- Automatic channel stream switching, when the one you were currently watching goes offline, as well as when a channel streaming a higher priority game goes online.
-- Cookie saving between sessions, so you don't need to login every time.
+- Login session is saved in a cookies file, so you don't need to login every time.
-- Mining is stopped automatically when the last available drop has been mined.
+- Mining is automatically started as new campaigns appear, and stopped when the last available drops have been mined.

 **Usage:**

-- Download the [lastest release](https://github.com/DevilXD/TwitchDropsMiner/releases) - it's recommended to keep it in the folder it comes with.
+- Download and unzip [the lastest release](https://github.com/DevilXD/TwitchDropsMiner/releases) - it's recommended to keep it in the folder it comes in.
-- Run it and login into your Twitch using your username and password, and a 2FA key if you have one setup.
+- Run it and login into your Twitch account using your username and password, and a 2FA key if you have one setup.
+It's recommended to avoid having to double-take this step, as you can run into CAPTCHA that will prevent you from trying to log in again for the next 12+ hours.
+You can retry afterwards though.
-- After a successful login, the app should fetch a list of all available campaigns and games you can mine drops for - you can then select a game to have it fetch a list of all applicable streams it can watch, and start mining right away.
-You can also switch to a different channel as needed.
+- After a successful login, the app should fetch a list of all available campaigns and games you can mine drops for - you can then select and add games of choice to the Priority List available on the Settings tab, and then press on the `Reload` button to start processing.
+It will fetch a list of all applicable streams it can watch, and start mining right away.
+You can also manually switch to a different channel as needed.
+- Make sure to link your Twitch account to game accounts on the [campaigns page](https://www.twitch.tv/drops/campaigns), to enable more games to be mined.
-- Persistent cookies will be stored in the `cookies.jar` file, from which the authorization information will be restored on each subsequent run.
+- Persistent cookies will be stored in the `cookies.jar` file, from which the authorization (login) information will be restored on each subsequent run.

 **Notes:**